FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ## Configuring nodebb for SSO

-First login as the nodebb admin and install the [fusionauth-oidc plugin](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc).
+Now we're ready to allow our todo users to login with an account from our SSO server.
+First, log in as the nodebb admin and install the [fusionauth-oidc plugin](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc).
 Again, even though the name says FusionAuth, that's just because we maintain it.
-(It has a BSD license.)

 It should work with any OIDC compatible identity management server.

-I had to rebuild and restart the nodebb server when I installed the plugin.

 The [install and configuration instructions](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc) on the GitHub project are good, so I'm not going to walk you through each step.

-However, I will say that you need to:
+However, I will say that:
+* I had to rebuild and restart the nodebb server when I installed the plugin.
-* set the client secret and id to the values you noted from the FusionAuth application screen.
+* you need to set the client secret and id to the values you noted from the FusionAuth application screen.
-* set the discovery URL to the FusionAuth location which is `http://local.fusionauth.io` for this post.
+* you have to set the discovery URL to the FusionAuth location which is `http://local.fusionauth.io` for this post.

 Just [head over there](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc) and come back when you're done.